Polar Tint vs Black Optix: The Complete 2026 Comparison — Polar Tint vs Black Optix

 How does the territory protection compare?
 Polar Tint vs Black Optix

-Polar Tint awards a 2-mile radius around the shop OR the area containing 50,000 people, whichever is smaller (FDD Item 12).
-Boundaries are mapped, written into the agreement, and immutable for the 5-year initial term.
+Polar Tint awards a protected territory around the shop OR the area containing a protected area, whichever is smaller (FDD Item 12).
+Boundaries are mapped, written into the agreement, and immutable for the renewable initial term.
 Black Optix's specific territory definition is in their FDD Item 12 — compare directly, watching for radius size + population cap mechanics.

 How does the training program compare?
 Polar Tint vs Black Optix